DCD-Ecosystem/dcd_cdt/docs/06_how-to-guides/30_key-value-api/kv_table/90_how-to-allow-users-to-pay-kv-table.md

 [[caution | Alpha version]]
 | `Key-Value Table` is designated as `alpha` and should not be used in production code.

-Use the method `put` defined by the `eosio::kv::table` type to accomplish this task and provide as the second parameter the account name which is the payer for the resources needed.
+Use the method `put` defined by the `dcd::kv::table` type to accomplish this task and provide as the second parameter the account name which is the payer for the resources needed.

 ## Before you begin

 Make sure you have the following prerequisites in place:

-* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index)
+* An DCD development environment, for details consult the [Get Started Guide](https://developers.dcd.io/welcome/latest/getting-started-guide/index)
 * A smart contract named `smrtcontract`
 * A user defined type, `struct` or `class`, which defines the data stored in the map, named `person`
-* A `kv table` data type, `struct` or `class`, which inherits `eosio::kv::table`, and stores objects of type `person`, named `address_table`
+* A `kv table` data type, `struct` or `class`, which inherits `dcd::kv::table`, and stores objects of type `person`, named `address_table`
 * A primary index is defined for the `kv table` for the `person::account_name` data member

 Refer to the following reference implementation for your starting point: